yanazendo/thesis/doc/main.md

 I hypothesize that the Beer Garden defense can be used to [make lots of money while improving the world](https://medium.com/@yanazendo/the-bodhisattva-investment-banker-9a23b19f148f).
 I am testing this hypothesis now.

-This thesis represents a high-density defense.
+This dissertation represents a high-density defense.

 ~beer-garden
 ## Beer Garden